 And what double standards!
 Quite peculiar, no doubt about it, as peculiar as the standards employed by the out-of-control parts of the West we so readily (and justifiably) criticize.
 We fail to point the finger spherically.
 We address the problem only partly, playing patsy to who knows what impulse under the surface.

 It says a lot about us and our constitution.
 It weakens our cause a great deal, making it impossible to gain ground on the matter because we, like the ones we castigate and oppose, are making no sense whatsoever.
 We are super partial in our application of morality, even as we strive to be open-minded and inclusive.
 We deem all Islamist terrorists sick individuals who have nothing to do with the systems in whose name they spread death and destruction, but when we’re talking Christian terrorists, or British terrorists, or someone easier to speak of, we seek to blame the greater system.
-We have no trouble assigning responsibility beyond these sick bastards, suddenly brave enough to follow the stink all the way to the British top.
+We have no trouble assigning responsibility beyond these sick bastards.
+We’re suddenly brave enough to follow the stink all the way to the British top.

 How about we follow the stink all the way to the Saudi top, the Iranian top, the theocratic top, the radical-Islamist top, too?

-It’s simple, and easy to do.
-We either go after all instigators, looking for the roots of the problems we face, or perish under extremist fire, to which we can then add the fire of all those pissed off at us on account of our double standards — those affected by our convenient version of assigning blame.
+It’s simple.
+We either go after all instigators, looking for the roots of the problems we are currently facing, or perish under extremist fire, to which we can then add the fire of all those pissed off at us on account of our double standards — those affected by our convenient version of assigning blame.